Buttermilk Scones are the lightest and fluffiest scones of them all. This recipe has everything you need to create scones you can brag about!

-And this recipe is based on the CWA Buttermilk Scones Recipe and my learnings at a CWA scone making workshop I attended a few years ago.
+This recipe is based on the CWA Buttermilk Scones Recipe and my learnings at a CWA scone making workshop I attended a few years ago.
+I've also made and sampled scones for decades.
+I know a good scone from an ordinary one – and I've made sure this recipe creates a very good scone!

 You'll need a slice tin or cake tin (or any baking dish with higher sides) along with a 5cm scone cutter.